sassoftware/sas-container-recipes/docs/wiki/Post-run-Tasks.md

 ### Disable the Password Reset Feature and Reset the sasboot Password

-When you are finished setting up LDAP and the initial administrative users, you should reset the password for the sasboot user.
+After you are finished setting up LDAP and the initial administrative users, you should reset the password for the sasboot user.
 For additional security, you can then disable the password reset feature.
 This action prevents password reset links from being written to the log each time the SASLogon service is restarted.

 1. Sign in to SAS Environment Manager as an administrative user and select the wrench icon from the side menu to open the Configuration page.